aniruddha-atre/Deep_Generative_Models_MNIST/README.md

 <img width="1051" height="480" alt="image" src="https://github.com/user-attachments/assets/9c3e0c8a-aa00-4227-88bb-18ccf1d33323" />

-a) Generator (G)
+### a) Generator (G)

 Purpose: Transform random Gaussian noise into realistic MNIST digits.
 The generator learns “how to draw digits” by fooling the discriminator

 Input: 100-dimensional noise vector

-Upsampling using ConvTranspose2D
+Output: 1×28×28 image (MNIST digit)

-BatchNorm for training stability
+We use ConvTranspose2D for Upsampling, BatchNorm for training stability and tanh activation function

-Final output is 1×28×28 image (MNIST)

-Activation: tanh

-b) Discriminator (D)
+### b) Discriminator (D)

 Purpose: Classify images as real or fake.
 The discriminator learns “what digits look like” by detecting artifacts in generator outputs.

-Input: MNIST or generated image
+Input: Generated MNIST image

-Downsampling CNN

-LeakyReLU activation

-No BatchNorm in the first layer

 Output: Real/Fake score (BCEWithLogits)

+We use CNN for Downsampling and LeakyReLU activation function

-c) Adversarial Training Loop
+### c) Adversarial Training Loop

-Generator tries to create images that look real.

-Discriminator learns to distinguish real vs fake.

-The models compete, eventually improving each other.
+The Generator tries to create images that look real and the Discriminator learns to distinguish real vs fake images.
+The models compete like a min-max game, eventually improving each other.

 This adversarial setup produces high-quality sharp samples, but GANs do not learn an interpretable latent space.